huggingface/hub-docs/docs/hub/datasets-viewer.md

 Every dataset is auto-converted to the Parquet format.
 Click on [_"Auto-converted to Parquet"_](https://huggingface.co/datasets/glue/tree/refs%2Fconvert%2Fparquet/cola) to access the Parquet files.
 Refer to the [Datasets Server docs](/docs/datasets-server/parquet_process) to learn how to query the dataset with libraries such as Polars, Pandas or DuckDB.

+## Very large datasets

+For datasets >5GB, we only auto-convert to Parquet the first ~5GB of the dataset.
+In this case, an informational message lets you know that the Viewer is partial.
+This should be a large enough sample to represent the full dataset accurately, let us know if you need a bigger sample.

 ## Dataset preview

 For the biggest datasets, the page shows a preview of the first 100 rows instead of a full-featured viewer.
 This restriction only applies for datasets over 5GB that are not natively in Parquet format.